varocketry/guitar-mastery-hub/public/lessons/lesson_032_chord_construction_harmonic_function.md

 ---

-## ðŸŽµ SECTION 4: DIATONIC CHORDS IN A KEY
+## 🎵 SECTION 4: DIATONIC CHORDS IN A KEY

 ### The Seven Chords of Any Major Key